-Germany received 4,274 transfers in 2021, compared to 4,369 in 2020 and 6,087 in 2019.
+Germany received 3,700 transfers in 2022, compared to 4,274 in 2021, 4,369 in 2020 and 6,087 in 2019.
 Dublin transfers are usually carried out individually through commercial flights.

-In 2020, the highest number of incoming requests towards Germany occurred from France, the United Kingdom and the Netherlands.
-In addition, as mentioned in General, a high number of transfers to Germany took place from Greece under the family unity provisions of the Dublin Regulation.
-Upon arrival in Germany, persons are sent to the place where their relatives are staying and local authorities provide them accommodation and other related reception services.
+In 2022, the highest number of incoming requests towards Germany occurred from France, Belgium and the Netherlands.
+If persons are transferred to Germany based on family unity provisions, upon arrival they are sent to the place where their relatives are staying and local authorities provide them with accommodation and other related reception services.

 There have been no reports of Dublin returnees facing difficulties in re-accessing an asylum procedure or facing any other problems after having been transferred to Germany.
 There is no uniform procedure for the reception and further treatment of Dublin returnees.
 If they had already applied for asylum in Germany, they are usually obliged to return to the region to which they had been assigned during the former asylum procedure in Germany.
 If their application had already been rejected by a final decision, it is possible for them to be placed in pre-removal detention upon return to Germany.
-195
+354